 You can get a free copy of a sleep diary by clicking the link below

 1. It will give you a better idea of your sleep patterns and habits

 Sometimes your sleep troubles aren't actually the result of a sleep disorder, but just bad sleep habits.
 Drinking too much caffeine after your lunch hour, drinking alcohol regularly before bedtime, or just having bad sleep hygiene, in general, can keep you from sleeping well.
 Quite often patients have a sleep study without adequate information into their nightly habits and get diagnosed with Insufficient Sleep Syndrome, which is basically having terrible sleep as a result of voluntary (albeit unintentional) behaviors that impact their sleep negatively.

 If you start to notice a negative pattern that could be corrected by your own choices, make changes after a week and see how your next week goes.
 If there is a vast improvement to your sleep, you may be able to correct the behavior yourself and avoid having an unnecessary sleep study.

 2. You will get proactive about your sleep

 Within a short time of keeping a sleep journal, you'll quickly start to think about the importance that sleep can have on your life and be more diligent in doing things that promote sleep rather than deter from it.
 By looking at your sleep patterns and habits you may notice that you often have a few caffeinated beverages before bedtime and make the switch to chamomile tea, tart cherry juice, or almond milk, which help promote sleep.
-For more on foods and drinks that promote sleep click here.
+What are the foods and drinks that promote sleep?

 Or you may notice that the days that you performed physical activities or worked out were followed by great sleep, and start performing these activities more regularly.